Velocidex/velociraptor-docs/content/announcements/2023-velocon/_index.md

 <img style="width: 100%" src="velocon_banner_2023.jpg">

-We are thrilled to announce that the 2nd annual VeloCON virtual summit will be held this September (date TBD), with times oriented to the continental USA timezones.
+We are thrilled to announce that the 2nd annual VeloCON virtual summit will be held this September 13th, with times oriented to the continental USA timezones.
 Once again, the conference will be online and completely free!
 Presentations will be published on our Velociraptor site and as YouTube videos after the event.